 Upper Limit Enforcement The traffic classes at the pipe and subport levels are not traffic shaped, so there is no token bucket maintained in this context.
-The upper limit for the traffic classes at the subport and pipe levels is enforced by periodically refilling the subport / pipe traffic class credit counter, out of which credits are consumed every time a packet is scheduled for that subport / pipe, as described in Table 21.10 and Table 21.11.

-Table 21.10: Subport/Pipe Traffic Class Upper Limit Enforcement Persistent Data Structure
+The upper limit for the traffic classes at the subport and pipe levels is enforced by periodically refilling the subport / pipe traffic class credit counter, out of which credits are consumed every time a packet is scheduled for that subport / pipe, as described in Table 10 and Table 11.
+Table 10.
+Subport/Pipe Traffic Class Upper Limit Enforcement Persistent Data Structure

 Subport or pipe field Unit Description 1 tc_time BytesTime of the next update (upper limit refill) for the 4 TCs of the current subport / pipe.
-See Section Internal Time Reference for the explanation of why the time is maintained in byte units.
+See Section 26.2.4.5.1, "Internal Time Reference" for the explanation of why the time is maintained in byte units.
 2 tc_period BytesTime between two consecutive updates for the 4 TCs of the current subport / pipe.
 This is expected to be many times bigger than the typical value of the token bucket tb_period.
-3 tc_credits current TC during each enforcement period to be consumed by the 4 tc_credits Byte Current upper limit for the number of credits that can be consumed by the current traffic class for the remainder of the current enforcement period.
+3 tc_credits_p eBytestopper limit for the number of credits allowed to be consumed by the current TC during each enforcement period tc_period.
+4 tc_credits BytesCurrent upper limit for the number of credits that can be consumed by the current traffic class for the remainder of the current enforcement period.

-Table 21.11: Subport/Pipe Traffic Class Upper Limit Enforcement Operations
+Table 11.
+Subport/Pipe Traffic Class Upper Limit Enforcement Operations